February 2016 Indie Next List

 — Allen Murphy (M), Joseph-Beth Booksellers, Cincinnati, OH

-For Jerome Anderson, life as he knows it has already stopped.
-Diagnosed with aphasia, his first thought as he approaches the end of his life is, I’m not finished yet.
-Once an academic star, a graduate of Yale and Harvard, a professor of psychology, he threw everything away to pursue an obsession: the stories of children who remembered past lives.
-Anderson became the laughing stock of his peers, but he never stopped believing that there was something beyond what anyone could see or comprehend.
-He spent his life searching for a case that would finally prove it.
-And with Noah, he thinks he may have found it.
+For Jerome Anderson, life as he knows it has stopped.
+A deadly diagnosis has made him realize he is approaching the end of his life.
+His first thought - I'm not finished yet.
+Once a shining young star in academia, a graduate of Yale and Harvard, a professor of psychology, he threw it all away because of an obsession.
+Anderson became the laughing stock of his peers, but he didn't care - something had to be going on beyond what anyone could see or comprehend.
+He spent his life searching for that something else.
+And with Noah, he thinks he's found it.

-Soon, Noah, Janie, and Anderson will find themselves knocking on the door of a mother whose son has been missing for eight years.
-When that door opens, all of their questions will be answered.
+Soon Noah, Janie and Anderson will find themselves knocking on the door of a mother whose son has been missing for eight years - and when that door opens, all of their questions will be answered.

 About the Author

 SHARON GUSKIN lives in Brooklyn with her husband and two sons.
 The Forgetting Time is her first novel.

 David Pittu is a two-time Tony nominee, and has narrated over 36 audiobooks, including Donna Tartt’s The Goldfinch, which earned an Audie for literary fiction and best male narrator.
 His other work includes The Marriage Plot by Jeffrey Eugenides and An American Spy by Olen Steinhauer.
 Pittu has also read for Rick Riordan, Ann Rice, and Keigo Higashino, among others.